jerinsamuel/tcl-maze-problem/README.md

 Known Issues & Optimizations required:

-1. Major issues: For the 2 large mazes.
-Need to optimize the code.
+1. Major issues: To use larger mazes, Need to optimize the code.
 2. Major Issue: Few extra locations, which were open and visited gets added to the final map.
 Needs to trim the final map.
 3. Minor Issue: An error message regarding data structure scope is shown intermittently.
 Not able to reproduce consistently.
 4. Minor issue: Redoing the solution again.
 Now it application needs to be closed.
 Need to use the clear function already in the program properly.